 When Lowney’s Cook Book

-was originally published in Boston in 1907, it was subtitled a “new guide for the housekeeper, especially intended as a full record of delicious dishes sufficient for any well-to-do family, clear enough for the beginner, and complete enough for ambitious providers.”
-Now, it is still a fine basic cookbook, perfect for any kitchen.
+was first published in 1907, it was heralded as a “new guide for the housekeeper, especially intended as a full record of delicious dishes sufficient for any well-to-do family, clear enough for the beginner, and complete enough for ambitious providers.”
+This new edition retains the originial’s consistent, invaluable cooking instructions, tips, and copious numbers of chocolate recipes.
+More than a century later, the cookbook is still a staple in the collection of culinary historians and homemakers.